trustwallet/developer/wallet-core/wallet-core-usage.md

 `bc1qpsp72plnsqe6e2dvtsetxtww2cz36ztmfxghpd`.
 For Ethereum, this is `0xA3Dcd899C0f3832DFDFed9479a9d828c6A4EB2A7`.

-Here is the sample code fort obtaining the default address for different coins:
+Here is the sample code for obtaining the default address for different coins:

 ```swift
 let addressBTC = wallet.getAddressForCoin(coin: .bitcoin)